Villain1nGlasses/HeroMarkdown/README.md

 # HeroMarkdown
 Style specification for BaldarSilveraxe's (AKA Stephen S.) Roll20 markdown scripts.
 Working off of slugnet's Alien RPG excellent conversion.

-# Quickstart Using the Alien RPG CSS and Markdown in Roll20
+# Quickstart Using the HERO System CSS and Markdown in Roll20

 ## Part 1 - Install the API Scripts on Roll20
 You will need to either have an existing game on Roll20, or create a new game.